yuliadm/mixComp/paper.md

 The estimation result is correct in this case.

-Now consider a real-world example.
-The Acidity dataset which comprises measurements of the acid neutralizing capacity (ANC) taken from 155 lakes in North-Central Wisconsin, analysed as a mixture of normal distributions on the log scale by [@acidity1], [@acidity2] and [@acidity3].
+Now consider a real-world data, to which we will apply the LRT-based approach.
+The Acidity dataset comprises measurements of the acid neutralizing capacity (ANC) taken from 155 lakes in North-Central Wisconsin, analysed as a mixture of normal distributions on the log scale by [@acidity1], [@acidity2] and [@acidity3].
 While the former papers suggest the number of components to equal 2 (with 3 also being considered), the latter estimates $p$ to lie between 3 and 5.
 The `mix.lrt` method agrees with [@acidity1] and [@acidity2], returning a 2-component mixture with reasonable estimates for the component weights and parameters.

 ``` r
 acidity.obs <- unlist(acidity)